Aurthohin: Musical styles

 Aurthohin has experimented with various genres over the years.
 They are known for developing various rock and metal genres in Bangladesh.
 Sumon used to arrange various music instruments to experiment with genres.
 He featured growling in his songs along with screaming.
 Rafa, Imtiaz, Rasel etc. musicians backed up Sumon for growls and screams.
 Piklu also developed his guitar skills and brought extreme metal tone along with soft melodic tone in their songs.
 Their musical styles include – soft rock, hard rock, alternative rock/metal, heavy metal, groove metal, thrash metal, progressive rock/metal, funk rock/metal, speed metal, symphonic rock etc. They have had a very wide music genre range, especially in their prime years, from 1998 to 2004.

+Their current sound is shaped by Modern Metalcore and Djent.
+Their last two Albums (Phoenix er Diary 1/2) have been labeled ‘Bangla Nu-rock’ by them which blends these elements with Bengali musical scales, instruments.

-Lyrical Theme
+Lyrical theme

-Aurthohin has had written various songs with different themes.
-Their songs focus on different subjects such as politics, life, love, corruption, narcissism etc. They have written many songs which were released as series focusing different topics.
-Such songs are songs like Guti, Chaite Paro, Nikkrishto (worst), Audbhut Shei Cheleti (The Weird boy) and Surjo (sun).
+Aurthohin has written various songs with different themes.
+Their songs focus on different subjects such as politics, life, love, corruption, narcissism etc. They have written many songs which were released as series focusing on different topics.
+Such songs are songs like "Guti", "Chaite Paro", "Nikkrishto (worst)", "Audbhut Shei Cheleti (The Weird boy)" and "Surjo (sun)".
 Guti series songs focus on hypocrisy and narcissism of a powerful man.
 Audbhut Shei Cheleti tells a story of a messed up boy's life.
-A song called, Amjonata, released in 2013, was about political status of Bangladesh.
+A song called Amjonata, released in 2013, was about political status of Bangladesh.
 Sumon also wrote songs about his health issues.
-A notable song was, Cancer, which tells the story of his cancer life.
+A notable song was "Cancer", which tells the story of his cancer life.

 Popularity

-Aurthohin along with Rockstrata, Warfaze, Artcell, Cryptic Fate, Stentorian, Arbovirus (band) Metal Maze, Black, Nemesis, Vibe, Kronic and The Attempted Band are among the first and few bands in Bangladesh to popularise rock and heavy metal in the country.
-Their popularity paved the way for many bands to be formed especially in Dhaka.
+Over the last decade, Aurthohin managed to pull a huge amount of popularity from Bangladesh's band music industry.
+After releasing their best selling album Aushomapto II in 2011, their fans started to grow exponentially.